 - The condition posed an unreasonable and foreseeable risk.

 - The defendant created the hazard, knew about it or should have known.

 - The defendant did not exercise reasonable care in correcting the hazard.

 Injuries and Children

 If you were injured by a child, you should know that minors are held to a different standard of care.
 Children are compared to other minors of the same age, intelligence and experience when determining if they were reasonably prudent.
 There are exceptions when injuries involve snowmobiles, cars, ATVs and adult activities.

 Contact an Injury Lawyer Vancouver Attorney

 Loren Scott Etengoff has been helping injury victims in Washington state for more than 30 years.
-To request your free consultation with an experienced Vancouver personal injury lawyer, call The Law Offices of Loren Scott Etengoff at 360-693-2919.
+To request your free consultation with an experienced Vancouver personal injury lawyer, call the Etengoff Pak Law Group at 360-693-2919.